RyanSvN/CM3131/README.md

 Application is currently hosted on [ryan-stevenson.com](https://ryan-stevenson.com/) for HTTPS camera access *hosted on netlify*
 r.stevenson14@rgu.ac.uk / ryanstevenson7522@gmail.com

+Video presentation and demonstration can be found in the Video Folder

 ### Functionality:
 - Allergen preference selection (with local storage)
 - Ability to request camera permissions and use it